huggingface/optimum-neuron/examples/README.md

 + from optimum.neuron import TrainiumTrainer as Trainer
 ```

-While this is not *mandatory*, using the `TraniumTrainer` over the regular `Trainer` offers some advantages:
+While this is not *mandatory*, using the `TrainiumTrainer` over the regular `Trainer` offers some advantages:

 - Sanity checks are done preventing you to provide training argument values that do not behave well with Trainium.
 This can be disabled by setting the environment variable `DISABLE_STRICT_MODE=false`.

 - Some modifications are performed during the precompilation phase that can help avoiding recompilation during training.

-- Some models will not work out of the box, and the `TraniumTrainer` takes care of patching them accordingly, at least for the supported models.
+- Some models will not work out of the box, and the `TrainiumTrainer` takes care of patching them accordingly, at least for the supported models.

 That being said, you can use those examples exactly as you would use the official examples from the 🤗 Transformers library.